-The division's clinical and research programs include clinical trials of psychotherapy and psychopharmacology, prevention of child and adolescent suicide, brain imaging, developmental neuropsychiatry, child-services research and screening, and epidemiology.
+The division's clinical and research programs include clinical trials of psychotherapy and psychopharmacology; investigating the causation and prevention of child and adolescent suicide; adolescent brain development; brain imaging to examine the etiology and treatment of childhood psychiatric disorders; developmental neuropsychiatry; mental health disparities, and the provision of mental health treatment within the juvenile justice system.
 Below is a partial listing of our research clinics, labs, and groups:

 The Developmental Neuroscience Laboratory, headed by Amir Levine, M.D., studying the epigenetic mechanisms that play a role in adolescent brain development.
 The lab's goal is to perform translational research that will lead to finding new therapeutics in psychiatry.
 Current studies include Treatment of child, adolescent, and young adult anxiety disorders using biomarkers and sleep to predict treatment response.

 The Posner Lab, headed by Jonathan Posner, M.D., uses brain imaging to study the function and organization of neural circuits in a range of psychiatric disorders affecting children and adolescents.
 Current studies are focused on the assessment and treatment of ADHD in youth, as well as Emotion Regulation in Youth with Anxiety.